procore-oss/ruby-sdk/README.md

   # Raised whenever there is a problem with OAuth.
 Possible causes: required
   # credentials are missing or an access token failed to refresh.

+rescue Procore::MissingTokenError => e
+  # Raised whenever an access token is nil or invalid.

 rescue Procore::AuthorizationError => e
   # Raised when the request is attempting to access a resource the token's
   # owner does not have access to.